Montmartre, il a mon coeur.

 Located in the oldest building in Montmartre and also home to many familiar artists, like Auguste Renoir, this ‘tres petite musee’ gives you the charming history of ‘La Butte’ through a unique collection of paintings.

 After visiting the collection on the inside, you can enjoy a walk through the Renoir Gardens.
 These gardens have such a unique character along with a gorgeous view of a nearby vineyard.
-In the gardens, you can take a mid-day break in Café Renoir, a classic glasshouse tea-room inspired café.
+In the gardens, you can take a mid-day coffee refuel in Café Renoir, a classic glasshouse tea-room inspired café.

 Shopping + Food